RetroAchievements/docs/docs/guidelines/content/subsets.md

 - A good example of a full subset is [Ninja Gaiden | Shadow Warriors (NES) [Subset - Full Game Damageless]](https://retroachievements.org/game/25303).
 - Does not have to be named Brutal Challenge, but that subset type should be referenced in subset plan/any subset vote.
 If there are any doubts about whether challenges fall into this category, contact Developer Compliance for a quick judgement.

-### Multi Sets
+### Multiplayer Cooperative Sets

 This one is simple.
 If an achievement _requires_ input from more than one player in order to unlock it, then it cannot be in the base set.
-Multi sets must require two or more players to be inputting controls.
-Achievements must require multiple players in order to be appropriate for a Multi set.
+Multiplayer Cooperative sets must require two or more players to be inputting controls.
+Achievements must require multiple players in order to be appropriate for this type of subset.
 It is not accept to be able to simply earn achievements with a single player while in a multiplayer mode.

 ### DLC and Expansions